 - To assist the States Parties in acting upon their commitment under Article 8.1 of the Convention to work together in a spirit of cooperation to facilitate compliance in a supportive and amicable manner.

-The Committee on Cooperative Compliance will improve the management of the work of the Convention in a highly cooperative manner.
-Its establishment will not supersede the provisions of Article 8 or amend the Convention and its status and prerogatives will be identical to that of other elements of the Convention’s machinery.
+- To improve the management of the work of the Convention in a highly cooperative manner.
+Its establishment does not supersede the provisions of Article 8 or amend the Convention, and its status and prerogatives are identical to that of other elements of the Convention’s machinery.

-The Committees on Cooperative Compliance will increase and strengthen their coordination, including by examining implementation by States Parties in a more holistic manner, and by considering the submission of joint conclusions on the status of implementation of the Convention by States Parties at the Meetings of the States Parties/
+- Increase and strengthen coordination with other Committees, including by examining implementation by States Parties in a more holistic manner, and by considering the submission of joint conclusions on the status of implementation of the Convention by States Parties at the Meetings of the States Parties or Review Conferences.